 Other issues reported include reports of the mattress sagging.
 Customers suggested flipping it every few months to get it from drooping too badly.
 Add to that the fact that Sealy is advertising a product as a “soybean foam,” a claim their product can't back up, and you may end up passing on this one.

 As it turns out, the label calls the filling polyurethane foam, suggesting a little bit of soy is being used as a marketing ploy.
-Priced between $100 and $120, it will take more than a promise of soybeans to make this mattress worth buying.
-The mattress has a rating of 4.2 out of 5-stars.
+However, it will take more than a promise of soybeans to make this mattress worth buying.

 5. The Milliard Hypoallergenic Crib Mattress

 The Milliard Hypoallergenic may be the apex of inexpensive crib mattresses.
 Based on quality, performance, customer reviews and price, the Milliard is one tough cookie to beat.
 It isn't dual-purpose, but you're looking for the best crib mattress.

 Milliard offers a polyurethane foam core that is CertiPur-US certified.
 You won't have to worry about toxic chemicals or their emissions.
 It's not quite as thick as the others, though that doesn't hinder how well it keeps its shape.
 According to a slew of happy reviewers, you won't find a better mattress for anywhere near the money.